-This Easter, Hallmark is making it easy for us to connect with Mimi.
-I took the boys with me to Walmart and let them pick out cards to send to Grandma for Easter.
+This year, I let them pick out cards to send to Grandma for Easter.
 Thanks to the value section, I could afford to let them each pick a card.
-How fun for Grandma to get a full mailbox of Hallmark cards and Easter crafts from her great-grandsons way down in California!
+How fun for Grandma to get a full mailbox of cards and some easy Easter crafts from her great-grandsons way down in California!

 I didn’t want to send an empty card to Mimi, so I wandered the halls of Pinterest in search of inspiration.
 I needed easy paper crafts that the kids would do.
 I also needed something that would fit inside a card.
 I ended up with three different Easter crafts that will brighten Grandma’s day and hopefully make her feel extra special!

 1. Paper Chains and “Snowflake” Eggs

 I’d like to start this off with a “keeping it real” kind of photo.
 Did you ever make paper doll chains as a kid?
 These are supposed to be easy.
 Apparently the pioneer children were much more intelligent that I am, because this is what my table looked liked after many, many, many practice runs on scrap paper.
 I’m glad I waited to use my good Easter paper!